ajithMadhan11/Library-manangement-new/README.md

 - Can add Books
 - Can view and update Book stock details
 - Can view stats of each individual book
+- Can view stats of each individual User
 - Can view the the report of entire Library

 ## Borrower (Staffs and Students)